 To become registered as an official with USA Hockey you must complete the following three-step process.
-Officials over the age of 18 will also be required to pass a CORI background check prior to completing their registration.
+Officials over the age of 18 will also be required to complete SafeSport and pass a background check prior to completing their registration.

 Register with USA Hockey.
 Go to the USA Hockey online registration web site and follow the directions to complete the Ice Hockey Officials registration for a Level 1 official.
 There is a fee for Level 1 officials.(fee schedule to be posted).
 These fees cover the cost of registration, rulebook, test materials, and insurance coverage for the season.
 You should complete the online registration immediately after attending the seminar to avoid delays in the registration process.
 You can apply online before you attend the seminar, but if you apply and cannot attend a seminar, you cannot complete your registration.
 USA Hockey does not offer refunds for incomplete registrations.